-Julia P. Forrester, Professor of Law, B.S.E.E., 1981, J.D., 1985, University of Texas at Austin.
+Julia P. Forrester, Dean ad interim and Professor of Law, B.S.E.E., 1981, J.D., 1985, University of Texas at Austin.
 Professor Forrester joined the law faculty in 1990 after practicing as a real estate attorney with the Dallas firm of Thompson & Knight.
 She served the Law School as associate dean for academic affairs in 1995-96.
 She has published articles on real estate finance, predatory lending and bankruptcy law, and she received the 1995 John Minor Wisdom Award for Excellence in Legal Scholarship for her first predatory lending article.
-She joined Edward Chase as co-author of Property Law: Cases, Material, and Questions in its second edition forthcoming.
-She teaches in the areas of property, real estate transactions and land use.
+She teaches in the areas of property, real estate transactions and land use, and she is co-author with Edward Chase of Property Law: Cases, Materials, and Questions.
+Professor Forrester served on the Texas Assignment of Rents Act drafting committee of the Real Estate, Probate and Trust Law Section of State Bar of Texas.
+She serves as secretary for the Real Estate Transactions Section of the Association of American Law Schools, and she is a member of the American Law Institute and the American College of Real Estate Lawyers.

 Jeffrey M. Gaba, Professor of Law, B.A., 1972, University of California, Santa Barbara; J.D., 1976, Columbia University; M.P.H., 1989, Harvard University.
 Professor Gaba specializes in environmental law.
 In law school, Professor Gaba was Notes and Comments editor of the Columbia Journal of Environmental Law.
-Following law school, he was a law clerk to Chief Justice Edward Pringle of the Colorado Supreme
+Following law school, he was a law clerk to Chief Justice Edward Pringle of the Colorado Supreme Court.

-Court.
 Prior to joining the faculty at SMU, he was an attorney with the Environmental Defense Fund and with the Office of General Counsel of the U.S. Environmental Protection Agency.
-Professor Gaba has published numerous articles on environmental law and is the author of Environmental Law (West Black Letter Series) and co-author of the treatise The Law of Solid Waste, Pollution Prevention and Recycling.
+Professor Gaba has published numerous articles on environmental law, and he is the author of Environmental Law (West Black Letter Series) and coauthor of the treatise The Law of Solid Waste, Pollution Prevention and Recycling.
 He teaches environmental law and related courses, property and administrative law.